pranavkkp4/Workout-Planner-App/README.md

 ## Documentation

-The `docs/report.tex` file in this repository contains a LaTeX report that explains the concepts of **KPI programming** and **Agile/Scrum** development.
+The `docs/report.pdf` file in this repository contains a PDF report that explains the concepts of **KPI programming** and **Agile/Scrum** development.
 It also includes diagrams illustrating the Scrum workflow and examples of how KPIs can be visualised.
-You can compile it using a LaTeX toolchain such as `pdflatex` or an online editor like Overleaf.

 ## License